tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 ## Proxy Policies

 Proxies are free to enforce any forwarding policy they desire for clients.
 For example, they may only forward requests to known or otherwise trusted targets.
-Proxies that do not have an allow list of targets can attempt to determine if the specified target is a valid Oblivious DoH target by querying for the target configuration as specified in {{keydiscovery}}.

 ## Authentication {#authentication}